 Well, there’s a bit more to tell, actually.
 Defender wouldn’t be Williams’ first video game; the company had previously climbed onto Nolan Bushnell’s coattails with Winner and its 4-player variant Winner IV, both PONG clones released in 1973 .
+Although Midway had taken the high road by actually licensing the game from Atari instead of just knocking off PONG .
 Even in 1980, these are the days before ten-person game development teams, so a game creator must be a double-threat – designer AND programmer.
 Utilizing Williams’ advanced 256 colour variation video graphics hardware, Jarvis begins work on the project virtually by himself.
-After spending seven precious months toying with colour variations of current arcade hits such as Space Invaders and Asteroids, Jarvis settles on the concept of a space game exhibiting plausible rules of physics and comes up with the title Defender, so he knows the player’s job will be to defend something.
-When Richie suggests that the player should be sailing over the surface of a planet, Jarvis creates one, with mountainous terrain who’s horizontal scrolling is staggered with a star field background to further enhance the feeling of velocity.
-A spaceship comes next, enjoying full movement over the planet surface.
+After spending precious months toying with vertical-oriented colour variations of current arcade hits such as Space Invaders and Asteroids.
+These experiments featured a ship firing in three directions, and even one with a spinning turret.
+Jarvis eventually settles on the concept of a horizontal space game exhibiting plausible rules of physics and comes up with the title Defender, based on the 60’s courtroom drama series The Defenders.
+With this, at least Jarvis knows the player’s job will be to defend something.
+When Richie suggests that the player should be sailing over the surface of a planet, Jarvis creates one, of one pixel in thickness, abstracting mountainous terrain who’s horizontal scrolling is staggered with a star field background to further enhance the feeling of velocity.
+A spaceship comes next, the full movement it enjoys over the planet surface being a nod to Asteroids.
 After creating a host of alien villains for players to shoot at, Jarvis now has something that could be a full video game, but which still lacks that elusive play ingredient that would set his game apart from the plethora of space-based combat arcade games currently vying for quarters.

 While he waits for inspiration to strike, he passes the time by creating a seemingly extraneous group of humanoids to populate the planet surface.
-With only two weeks till the AMOA deadline, the answer to the hole in Defender’s gameplay strikes Jarvis while drifting off to sleep one night.
-The player will use his ship to defend his fellow humanoids from kidnapping by the aliens, and if he fails the two will merge into a mutant alien with increased powers.
+With only two weeks till the AMOA deadline, the answer to the hole in Defender’s gameplay strikes Jarvis while drifting off to sleep one night, further powered by the central concept of the 1979 movie Star Trek: The Motion Picture (starring William Shatner, of The Defenders (!!)).
+In the first Star Trek film, a harmless Voyager probe launched from Earth collides with a war-like probe of immense power, itself launched by a different civilization.
+Repairing itself by combining the two technologies, the new entity V’Ger sets out of extinguish all life.
+In Jarvis’ Defender, the player will use his ship to defend his fellow humanoids from kidnapping by the newly-populated aliens, and if he fails the two will merge into a mutant alien with increased powers.
 Play is further refined so that if players manage to shoot the kidnapping alien before it reaches the top of the screen with the human, he must then catch his charges in mid-air before they crash into the mountains below.
 Along with a rapidly firing laser cannon, the Defender ship comes with three initial smart bombs that will destroy all enemies on the screen.
 In an homage to Spacewar!, also included is a hyperspace button that will cause the player to disappear and then re-materialize at a random place above the planet.
+The designers want a multi-directional joystick for the game, but are unable to cost one that will stand up to the rigours that over-stimulated arcade players are likely to put it through.
+Instead, they settle for an up-and-down movement with a joystick, and a button that will reverse the direction of the player’s ship when needed.
 One of the most compelling aspects of the game is that events transpire elsewhere outside of the Defender’s view – alien abductions usually occur off-screen, requiring the player to check a small radar scanner screen above the main playfield and race to the scene to rescue his comrade.